n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.renameKeys.md

+---
+title: Rename Keys
+description: The Rename Keys node is used to rename the keys of a key-value pair in Workflow².
+tags:
+  - Workflow²
+  - Rename Keys
+---

 # Rename Keys
-The Rename Keys node is used to rename the keys of a key-value pair in n8n.
+The Rename Keys node is used to rename the keys of a key-value pair in Workflow².

 ## Node Reference